6 Regular Expressions

 6.5.1 Greediness

 In order to fully understand the last operation in the table, we have to discuss greediness.
 RegEx is greedy – it will look for the longest possible match in a string.
 To motivate this with an example, consider the pattern <div>.*</div>.
-Given the sentence below, we would hope that the bolded portions would be matched:
+In the sentence below, we would hope that the bolded portions would be matched:

-“This is a <div>example</div> of greediness <div>in</div> regular expressions.” ”
+“This is a <div>example</div> of greediness <div>in</div> regular expressions.”

 1. “Look for the exact string <>”

-2. then, “look for any character 0 or more times”
+2. Then, “look for any character 0 or more times”

-3. then, “look for the exact string </div>”
+3. Then, “look for the exact string </div>”

-The result would be all the characters starting from the leftmost <div> and the rightmost </div> (inclusive).
 We can fix this by making our pattern non-greedy, <div>.*?</div>.
-You can read up more on the documentation here.
+You can read up more in the documentation here.

 6.5.2 Examples